 (JJ): Other than the collage pieces, I really like the folk art pieces.
 They may remind you of Picasso since I draw a lot of inspiration from his work.
 This one is by far my favorite piece [see image above].

 What inspired you to begin your journey as a business owner at Cottonwood Market?

 (JJ): I’ve always painted and created art since I was younger and about 20 years ago I realized I wanted to make something that I would like to see myself.
-I went to an exhibit at the Museum of Art and dedicated that the artwork I saw was what I wanted to create in my own way.
-I started making more and more pieces.
-I started selling at Cottonwood Market after buying items from here for a long time.
+I went to an exhibit at the Museum of Art and decided that the artwork I saw was what I wanted to create in my own way.
+I started making more and more pieces and selling at Cottonwood Market after buying items from here for a long time.
 I wanted to share the pieces that I enjoyed in hopes that others would enjoy them as well.